jaketae/alibi/README.md

 git clone https://github.com/jaketae/alibi.git
 ```

 Navigate to the cloned directory.
-You can use the bare-bone TUPE Encoder model via
+You can use the bare-bone ALiBi decoder via

 ```python
 >>> import torch; from alibi import ALiBiConfig, ALiBiTransformer